Uberi/University-Notes/README.md

 They're written in [StackEdit](http://benweet.github.io/stackedit/), an excellent Markdown editor.
 The source files are written in Markdown with LaTeX for math.

+There's a build script that uses [Pandoc](http://johnmacfarlane.net/pandoc/).
+This is more convenient for building everything at once.

 License
 -------